Beef tendon is a unique cut of meat that many people enjoy for its texture and rich collagen content.

 By supporting serotonin production, glycine may indirectly help improve melatonin levels, promoting better sleep quality.

-Additionally, glycine has been shown to lower body temperature during sleep, which can contribute to improved sleep quality.
+Since glycine has been shown to lower body temperature during sleep, it can contribute to improved sleep quality.

 A lower body temperature is associated with better sleep, as it signals to the body that it’s time to rest and allows for deeper, more restorative sleep.